 Learning is the Foundation for Society:

-The world is facing an array of urgent challenges ranging from global warming and pandemics to the radicalization of politics and economic disruption due to the spread of automation and artificial intelligence.
-Well-educated citizens are better able to adapt to the rapid changes happening in our technology-driven world.
+The world is facing an array of urgent challenges ranging from the economic disruption due to the spread of automation and artificial intelligence, to global warming and pandemics and the radicalization of politics.
+Continuously learning citizens are better able to adapt to the rapid changes happening in our technology-driven world.
 They are more likely to be influenced by science in responding to climate change or a health crisis.
 And, they are less vulnerable to becoming radicalized when they are equipped with skills that provide economic security in a society where they feel like they fit.

 Learning Brings Communities Together:

 Learning is non-partisan.
 Everyone in society regardless of all other differences agrees on the importance of learning.
-Learners are impacted by the actions of their Instructors, Leadership, Curriculum designers, and Guardians.
-For a systemic change, all stakeholders need to coordinate their support and accelerate outcomes.
-This builds capacity in communities to work together and make systemic changes.
+Learners are supported by their employers, instructors, leadership, curriculum designers, and mentors.
+For a systemic change, all stakeholders need to coordinate their support building capacity in communities to work together and make systemic changes.

 Learning is Essential to our Existence:

 Continued learning nourishes our minds.
 Lifelong learning is indispensable to understand communities, celebrate differences, and keep our careers relevant in a rapidly changing world.
-Every institution has to be a learning institution to effectively cope with rapid changes.
+To effectively cope with rapid changes, every company has to be a learning company, every application has to be a learning application and every country has to be a learning country.
 Many incidents in our society that show extreme bias draw our attention to equity and ethics.
 As we confront the prospect of economic disruption, falling democracies, and rising oceans around the world, we can tackle these with the full strength of humankind that is continuously learning.